 At Rice Business, we value the contributions of our veterans and work diligently to support the educational goals that make use of your GI Bill® education benefits.
 We are here to help you, your spouse, or dependents access the educational benefits earned by serving in the armed forces of the United States.

-The majority of our student veterans at Rice Business utilize the Post-9/11 GI Bill (Chapter 33).
+Most student veterans at Rice Business utilize the Post-9/11 GI Bill® (Chapter 33) but there are other options as well.
 If you are uncertain about your eligibility or which benefit to use, please refer to the VA's GI Bill Comparison Tool or contact our School Certifying Official (SCO), Matt Wakeman for assistance.

 Once you have been admitted, the following documentation will need to be uploaded to the School Certifying Official through the link above before we can begin processing your benefits.
 Please include the document type and your first and last name in the file description field.

 - Certificate of Release or Discharge from Active Duty (DD-214): If you have been discharged from active service you must include this form in your application.